woodstockwins/1213-iris/projects/project-2-master/README.md

 You are tasked with creating a machine learning model based on the Ames Housing Dataset.
 This model will predict the price of a property at sale.

-The Ames Housing Dataset is contains over 70 columns of different features relating to houses.
+The Ames Housing Dataset contains over 70 columns of different features relating to houses.

 ---
 ## Deliverables